On this page

 To find out your organisation’s legal structure:

-• If your organisation is a charity, search the ACNC register.
-Once you have found your organisation’s entry, you can check your rules or constitution which should state the type of legal structure.
+- If your organisation is a charity, search the ACNC register.
+Once you have located your organisation’s entry, you can check your rules or constitution which should identify the type of legal structure.
 You can search by name and by ABN or ACN.

-• If your organisation is not a charity, start with the Australian Business Register search.
-You will need the name and ideally the ABN or ACN of your organisation.
-If your group is a company limited by guarantee (an Australian Government not-for-profit structure) this will be indicated in the entry as ‘Australian public company’.
-If your group is a state-based not-for-profit structure such as an incorporated association or a co-operative, it’s likely that the ABR will list it as 'other incorporated entity'.
-You will then need to search your state or territory regulator of not-for-profits to confirm your structure.
+- If your organisation is not a charity, start with the Australian Business Register search.
+You will need the organisation's name and, ideally, its ABN or ACN.
+If your organisation is a company limited by guarantee (an Australian Government not-for-profit structure) it will be identified as an ‘Australian public company’.
+If your organisation is a state-based not-for-profit structure such as an incorporated association or a co-operative, it will often be listed as an 'other incorporated entity'.
+You should then check the relevant state or territory regulator to confirm your organisation's structure.

 What is an amalgamation?

-Amalgamation is a process which can be used by two or more incorporated associations (based in the same state or territory) to combine together to create a single incorporated association.
+Amalgamation is the process in which two or more incorporated associations in the same state or territory combine to create a single incorporated association.

-The benefit of an amalgamation process is that certain steps usually involved in a merger happen automatically, which makes the process of joining the organisations together easier and less expensive.
-The amalgamation process is available to incorporated associations in all jurisdictions in Australia except the Northern Territory, where a statutory transfer process can be used instead.
+The amalgamation process is available to incorporated associations in all jurisdictions in Australia except the Northern Territory, where a statutory transfer of property process may be used instead.

-Where available, the amalgamation process is set out in the incorporated association’s applicable legislation in each state and territory.
-When individual incorporated associations amalgamate, they form a new incorporated association, and the relevant state regulator will cancel the incorporation of the individual associations without needing to wind them up in accordance with the Corporations Act 2001 (Cth).
+Where available, the amalgamation process is governed by the incorporated association legislation in each state and territory.
+When incorporated associations amalgamate, they form a new incorporated association and the relevant regulator cancels the incorporation of the original associations without requiring them to be separately wound up.

 What is a merger?

-A merger involves an agreement between two or more organisations to form a single organisation.
-A merger can take place in a variety of different ways depending on the preferences and structures of the organisations involved, including when:
+A merger involves a contractual agreement between two or more organisations to form a single organisation.
+A merger can occur in several ways, including where:

-• one or more organisations becomes part of another, or
+- one or more organisations becomes part of another organisation, or

-• two or more organisations merge to create a new organisation
+- two or more organisations combine to create a new organisation

 Mergers can be complex and require significant planning and preparation.